Council on Naturopathic Medical Education

 Public Comment Notice

-Comments must be received by May 10, 2024, in order to be considered.
+Comments must be received by October 15, 2024, in order to be considered.
 Please use the form on this page to submit comments.

 See our Naturopathic Program Accreditation page for information on CNME’s accreditation standards, policies, procedures, and the CNME Handbook of Accreditation, which can be downloaded as a PDF.